Alberta Schools' Athletic Association: Sports

+Titles

 Cheerleading

 The first ASAA sponsored provincial cheerleading championship was awarded in 1984.

+Cheerleading was removed as a Sport in June 2024.

 Football

 The first ASAA sponsored provincial Senior Varsity football championship was awarded in 1985.
 Due to the cold inclement weather, the inaugural championship games were cancelled, and the competing schools were declared co-champions.

 Team Handball

 The first ASAA sponsored provincial Senior Varsity Team handball championship was awarded in April 2010.

 Volleyball

 The first ASAA sponsored provincial Senior Varsity volleyball championship was awarded in 1964.